clusterlink-net/clusterlink/website/content/en/docs/concepts/sites.md

 clusterlink site init
 ```

-The command assumes that kubectl is set to the correct context and credentials
+The command assumes that `kubectl` is set to the correct context and credentials
 and that the certificates were created in the local folder.
 If they were not,
-add `-f <path>` to set the correct path to the certificate files.
+add the `-f <path>` CLI option to set the correct path to the certificate files.

 This command will deploy the ClusterLink deployment CRDs using the current
 `kubectl` context.
 The operation requires cluster administrator privileges